Ladislaus the Posthumous: Wardship

 As regards a boy's physical training, we must bear in mind that we aim at implanting habits which will prove beneficial through life.
 So let him cultivate a certain hardness which rejects excess of sleep and idleness in all its forms.
-Habits of indulgence – such as the luxury of soft beds, or the wearing of silk instead of linen next the skin – tend to enervate both body and mind. ...
-Childish habits of playing with the lips and features should be early controlled.
-A boy should be taught to hold his head erect, to look straight and fearlessly before him and to bear himself with dignity whether walking, standing, or sitting. ...
-Every youth destined to exalted position should further be trained in military exercises.
+Habits of indulgence – such as the luxury of soft beds, or the wearing of silk instead of linen next the skin – tend to enervate both body and mind [...]
+Childish habits of playing with the lips and features should be controlled early.
+A boy should be taught to hold his head erect, to look straight and fearlessly before him and to bear himself with dignity whether walking, standing or sitting [...]
+Every youth destined for an exalted position should further be trained in military exercises.
 It will be your destiny to defend Christendom against the Turk.
-It will thus be an essential part of Your education that you be early taught the use of the bow, of the sling, and of the spear; that you drive, ride, leap and swine.
-These are honourable accomplishments in everyone, and therefore not unworthy of the educator's care. ...
-Games, too, should be encouraged for young children – the ball, the hoop – but these must not be rough and coarse, but have in them an element of skill. ...
-In respect of eating and drinking the rule of moderation consists in rejecting everything which needlessly taxes digestion and so impairs mental activity.
-At the same time fastidiousness must not be humoured.
+It will thus be an essential part of your education that you be early taught the use of the bow, of the sling, and of the spear; that you drive, ride, leap and swim.
+These are honourable accomplishments in everyone, and therefore not unworthy of the educator's care [...]
+Games, too, should be encouraged for young children – the ball, the hoop – but these must not be rough and coarse, but have in them an element of skill [...]
+In respect of eating and drinking, the rule of moderation consists in rejecting everything which needlessly taxes digestion and so impairs mental activity.
+At the same time, fastidiousness must not be humoured.
 A boy, for instance, whose lot it may be to face life in the camp, or in the forest, should so discipline his appetite that he may eat even beef.
-The aim of eating is to strengthen the frame; so let vigorous health reject cakes or sweets, elaborate dishes of small birds or eels, which are for the delicate and the weakly. ...
+The aim of eating is to strengthen the frame; so let vigorous health reject cakes or sweets, elaborate dishes of small birds or eels, which are for the delicate and the weakly [...]
 As regards the use of wine, remember that we drink to quench thirst, and that the limit of moderation is reached when the edge of the intellect is dulled.
 A boy should be brought up to avoid wine; for he possesses a store of natural moisture in the blood and so rarely experiences thirst.